darthrellimnad/evergreen-functional-fe-web-app/README.md

 For more general wisdom about software design and development, the following web page is a fun and insightful read: [The Grug Brained Developer](https://grugbrain.dev/)

-If you're interested in learning more about accessibility testing, I highly recommend the following course.
-Worth the price of admission imo:
+If you're interested in learning more about accessibility testing, I highly recommend the following course:
 [Testing Accessibility](https://testingaccessibility.com/)

 ## Contributors